achiusano/machine_learning/README.md

 # Machine-Learning

-This is my tracked progress of Machine Learning exercises and projects from DataQuest.
+This is my tracked progress of Machine Learning exercises and Data Science projects from DataQuest.